 LiveWell Dorset is run by Public Health Dorset, who work across BCP Council and Dorset Council to improve and protect the health of the whole Dorset population.

 With consent, we ask everyone who signs up to our service – our ‘clients’ - for name, demographic information and contact details.
-This helps us to understand who our clients are and enables us to keep in touch with them.
+This helps us to understand who our clients are and enables us to keep in touch.

 To do our job, we need to conduct a healthy lifestyle assessment: this involves collecting details of clients’ physical activity levels, smoking status, alcohol consumption and height & weight.
 This data usually comes directly from the client – though in some cases a health professional may provide information on their behalf - and is used to help shape the support we offer them.